 We all know attending regular eye examinations can be challenging.
-Not having enough time in the day, or simply disliking the eye doctor’s office can make this duty difficult to fulfill.
-However, when it comes to your eyesight, you want to be proactive.
+Not having enough time in the day can make this duty difficult to fulfill which is a primary reason why Dr. Alan Mendelsohn and Dr. Nathan Klein have extended office hours which include appointments early mornings, Monday evenings, and on Sunday mornings.
+When it comes to your eyesight, you want to be proactive.
 Every year, thousands of people suffer from an eye disease called glaucoma.
 Glaucoma, unlike many other eye diseases, does not have symptoms until permanent vision loss occurs.
 So, what is glaucoma, and what should you be looking out for?

 What is Glaucoma?

 Glaucoma is a group of ocular diseases characterized by progressive, irreversible damage to the optic nerve in the back of the eye, with over 70 million people worldwide afflicted.
 Like a sink, the the fluid in the eye, called the aqueous humor, is produced at a consistent rate throughout one’s lifetime, and drains through outflow tracts in the eye.
 Ideally, aqueous humor should be produced and drained out of the eye at similar rates, maintaining a consistent internal pressure in the eye, referred to as intraocular pressure (IOP).
 Sometimes, the drain becomes clogged, leading to damage to the optic nerve, resulting in permanent loss of vision.